-We define the \emph{importance} of a feature $i$ in terms of marginal contributions.
-Let $n=dim(\mathcal{D})$ be the dimension of the input space and let a coalition be a subset $S\subset \{1,\dots, n\} \setminus i$ of the input features that do not contain $i$.
-To measure the marginal contribution of feature $i$ to coalition $S$, we compare the model output when the model is shown only features in $S$ resp. features in $S\cup \{i\}$.
-Because we can not simply erase features, we instead model this erasure by masking all other features with samples from a set of feature-vectors $B\subset \mathcal{D}$, called \emph{background data}, that ideally presents a good summary of the underlying data distribution.
-For the masking we use different templates $t\in \{0,1\}^d$, which define the presence $(t_i=1)$ or absence ($t_i=0)$ of a feature in the mask as well as data-points from the background data $b\in \mathcal{D}$ and define $m_{t,b}:\mathcal{D} \to \mathcal{D}$ as
+\begin{definition} We define the \emph{attribution} or \emph{importance} of a feature $j$ in terms of marginal contributions.
+Let $n=dim(\mathcal{D})$ be the input space dimension, and let a \emph{coalition} be a subset $S\subset \{1,\dots, n\} \setminus j$ of the input features excluding $j$.
+To measure the marginal contribution of feature $j$ to coalition $S$, we compare the model output when shown only features in $S$ to the output when shown features in $S\cup \{j\}$.
+Since we cannot simply erase features, we mask them with samples from a set of feature-vectors $B\subset \mathcal{D}$, called \emph{background data}, which ideally summarizes the data distribution.
+For masking, we use templates defined by subsets $S$, indicating the presence $(i\in S)$ or absence $(i\notin S)$ of a feature, and data-points from the background data $b\in \mathcal{D}$.
+We define $m_{S,b}:\mathcal{D} \to \mathcal{D}$ as:

-So the marginal contribution of feature $i$ to coalition $S$ for background vector $b$ is given by:
+The marginal contribution of feature $j$ to coalition $S$ for vector $b$ is:

-We define the \textbf{pointwise importance} of feature $i$ to the model decision of $\tilde R$ at input $x$ as the expected marginal contribution of feature $i$ to all possible coalitions of features:
+We define the \textbf{pointwise feature attribution} of feature $j$ to the model decision of $\tilde R$ at input $x$ as the expected marginal contribution of feature $j$ to all possible coalitions of features: